bigcommerce/dev-docs/docs/api-docs/management-apis/tutorials/contextual-filters-tutorial.md

 </div>

-The [Settings API](https://developer.bigcommerce.com/api-reference/store-management/settings) allows you to manage settings and configurations for BigCommerce hosted stores and headless storefront.
+The [Settings API](https://developer.bigcommerce.com/api-reference/store-management/settings) allows you to manage settings and configurations for BigCommerce hosted stores and headless storefronts.

 You can use the [contextual filters](insert-link-here) endpoint of the Settings API to programmatically configure a store's Product Filtering feature.
 Additionally, the contextual filters endpoint enables you to merchandize diverse product catalogs by creating a different faceted search configuration for each channel and product category on a store.
 With this feature, you can configure the product categories for various product lines with a different set of enabled filters, so that shoppers can filter by the most relevant criteria.